Meta Pixel Code img Skip Navigation

 If your water heater isn’t filling properly, don’t wait for the problem to get worse.
 Whether it’s a simple fix or a sign of a bigger issue, Aztec Plumbing’s expert team is here to help.
 Our experienced plumbers provide fast, reliable water heater diagnostics and repairs, ensuring you have a steady supply of hot water when you need it most.

-Have you ever been startled by odd noises coming from your home's plumbing?
+Have you ever been startled by odd noises coming from your home's bathroom walls?
 Depending on the type of sound, they can range from mildly annoying to highly concerning.
 At Aztec Plumbing & Drains, we know that unexpected sounds can signal underlying issues in your plumbing system.
 Our team of plumbers has put together this guide to common plumbing noises, what they mean, and what to do about them.

 Five Common Sounds & Their Causes